Table of Contents

 - Increased A-a O2 gradient (> 15 mm Hg) suggests abnormal gas exchange between alveoli and blood, which may be due to V/Q mismatch, shunting, or thickened diffusion barrier.

-Factors affecting A-a O2 gradient
+Factors Affecting A-a O2 Gradient

 A-a O2 gradient increases by 3 mm Hg for each decade over 30 years of age.

-As the shape of oxygen dissociation curve is non-linear, greater the PAO2, greater the A-a O2 gradient, provided rest factors are same.
+As the shape of oxygen dissociation curve is non-linear, greater the PAO2, greater the A-a O2 gradient, provided rest factors are the same.

 Magnitude of venous admixture